 What aspect of the data is captured by the variance and the standard deviation?

 What units ought to be attached to the variance?

-to the standard deviation?
+To the standard deviation?

 Which of the variance and standard deviation seems more understandable?

 Quantiles

 Quantiles are derived from the ordered data values.
 The k% quantile (also called the kth percentile) is a value that separates the bottom k percent of the ordered data from the top.